SE Asian countries to trade in local currencies to handle forex fluctuation risks

 Share:

-In a recent development, the Asian finance heads have agreed to switch over Japanese Yen and Chinese Yuan with US dollar in case of a possible financial crisis.
+In a recent development, the Asian finance heads have agreed to switch over the Japanese Yen and Chinese Yuan to the US dollar in case of a possible financial crisis.
 The step of exchange by regional nations is a development towards the future to promote the ability to handle forex crises like 1997, caused by dependency on US-denominated trade.

-The central banks of South Korea, China, and Japan met at the Association of South-East Asian Nations in Fiji where the finance heads of the countries decided on the ways to handle short-term liquidity shortage.
+The central banks of South Korea, China, and Japan met at the Association of South-East Asian Nations in Fiji, where the countries' finance heads decided how to handle short-term liquidity shortages.

-The decision to swap will allow them to get a pool of exchange money to handle the crisis and the members are preparing to add a safety net of $240 billion of Chinese and Japanese currencies to promote regional investment and trade payment in local monies, as an alternative.
+The decision to swap will allow them to get a pool of exchange money to handle the crisis.
+The members are preparing to add a safety net of $240 billion of Chinese and Japanese currencies to promote regional investment and trade payment in local monies as an alternative.

 Dollar vs. GBP, HKD and Lira

-The UK political situation has been creating volatility in the markets where it is expected GBP may anytime come back from the lows of past weeks to get a sharp increase.
-The 2019 trend of the British pound as per some analysts makes it lucrative for the investors as the central banks can raise the interest rates.
+The UK political situation has been creating volatility in the markets where it is expected GBP may come back from the lows of past weeks to get a sharp increase.
+As per some analysts, the 2019 trend of the British pound makes it lucrative for investors as the central banks can raise interest rates.

-Investors do not expect the rate hike to come soon, it is most probably hitting in November and the increase can be up to 1 percent where the policy of monetary tightening can provide support to the exchange values.
+Investors do not expect the rate hike to come soon; it is probably hitting in November, and the increase can be up to 1 per cent, where the monetary tightening policy can support the exchange values.

-The Fed tightening has made USD higher-yielding currency; hence, investors are shorting HKD that can weaken it.
+The Fed tightening has made USD a higher-yielding currency; hence, investors are shorting HKD, which can weaken it.

 The Turkish Lira gained before falling back to 6 per dollar and remained under pressure over local election issues and poor US trade relations.

-Turkey introduced a reform package in the last month to restore the struggling economy as it pledged to put $5 billion into the state-owned banks to fight the risks of slump and risk of default, that can lead to a recession but the step was criticized where experts found the new steps will decrease exemptions and lead to a decline in corporate tax.
+Turkey introduced a reform package in the last month to restore the struggling economy as it pledged to put $5 billion into the state-owned banks to fight the risks of a slump and default, which can lead to a recession; still, the step was criticized, and experts found the new steps would decrease exemptions and lead to a decline in corporate tax.